 - Hungary ranks 52nd in the World Bank’s 2020 Doing Business Report, a place higher than last year.

-Frequently Asked Questions about Company Formation in Hungary
+Frequently Asked Questions on How to Open a Company in Hungary

 Starting a business in Hungary implies several phases, from choosing the most suited type of company for your business objectives to company registration.
 There are many details that a foreign investor or entrepreneur should know before opening a company in Hungary.
 Our company formation specialists in Hungary prepared a comprehensive list of frequently asked questions related to the process of establishing a business in this country.

-1. Can a non-resident open a company in Hungary?
+1. Can a non-resident set up a company in Hungary?

 Yes.
 Foreign investors interested in opening companies in Hungary beneficiate from the same treatment as in the case of local investors.

 2. How long do I have to wait in order to incorporate a company in Hungary?

 The process of company formation in Hungary lasts for about 5 working days if all the documents are in order and if all the requirements are fulfilled.
 Asking for the help of a company formation firm in Hungary is the best way to proceed when incorporating a company in the country.
 Our company registration experts in Hungary can assist you through the entire process of incorporating a company in Hungary.

 3. What are the costs for opening a company in Hungary?